TheAirTraffic/tat-feeder/README.md

 # TheAirTraffic Setup Scripts :airplane:

-Feeding TheAirTraffic.com is quick and easy.
-There are various options depending on what kind of feeder/receiver you use, and your desired level of customization.
-This script aids in setting up your current PiAware or Dump1090 based feeder to feed TheAirTraffic.
-Although not required it is recommended that FlightAware’s PiAware be used to feed data to TheAirTraffic in order to send the most accurate MLAT results to the co-op.
+The following scripts make Feeding TheAirTraffic.com quick and easy.
+These scripts aids in setting up your current ADS-B receiver to feed TheAirTraffic.

 ### Obtaining And Using The Scripts

-Running the following commands will download the contents of this repository.
+Running the following commands will download the contents of this repository and begin setup.

     sudo apt-get install git
     git clone https://github.com/jprochazka/TheAirTraffic.git